The Monge problem with vanishing gradient penalization: Vortices and asymptotic profile: Preliminary notions

-\paragraph{Existence of smooth transport maps and Dacorogna-Moser's result.} In the above existence theorem, the existence of at least one admissible map $T$ was an assumption.
+In the above existence theorem, the fact that the set of admissible maps is non-empty was an assumption.
 If the measures are regular enough, it can be seen as a consequence of the classical regularity results of the optimal transport maps for the quadratic cost \cite{caffarelli1,caffarelli2,caffarelli3,dpf}.
 We recall here another result which provides the existence of a regular diffeomorphism which sends a given measure onto another one, which will be used several times in the paper.
 This result is due to Dacorogna and Moser \cite{dm} (this construction is nowadays regularly used in optimal transport, starting from the proof by Evans and Gangbo, \cite{eg}; it is also an important tool for the equivalence between different models of transportation, see \cite{dacmosFil}; notice that the transport that they consider is in some sense optimal for a sort of congested transport cost, as pointed out years ago by Brenier in \cite{brenier}).
 The version of their result that we will use is the following:

 \begin{theo} Let $U \subset \R^d$ be a bounded open set with $C^{3,\alpha}$ boundary $\partial U$.
 Let $f_1$, $f_2$ be two positive Lipschitz functions on $\bar{U}$ such that

 Then there exists a Lipschitz diffeomorphism $T : \bar{U} \to \bar{U}$ satisfying